sonam-git/Readme_Generator/Develop/README.md

 ## Contributing:
 The main purpose of this repository is to create a readme file quick and consistent.
 I would be grateful to the community for contributing more questions and improvement for this readme-generator as per desired.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 ## Tests:
-Please make sure to update tests as appropriate/ npm test
+Please make sure to update tests as appropriate/ npm test.
 ## License
 This project is covered under the [MIT](https://opensource.org/licenses/MIT) license.
 ## Questions